 • Do not fly (international flights) until 24 hours after your last dive.

 • Always have travel insurance that includes diving in the policy.

 *Always dive to the conditions and to your own comfort levels.
 Do not dive deeper than you are certified to, and signal to your dive leader and dive buddy immediately if you are feeling uncomfortable.*

-Swimming at the many beaches and bays in Cuba is usually safe.
-Know that beaches in Cuba are not patrolled by surf lifeguards as they are in many developed countries.
+Swimming at the many beaches and bays in the countries we operate is usually safe.
+Know that all beaches in these countries are not patrolled by surf lifeguards as they are in many developed countries.
 Travelers should make their own decisions about the safety of swimming and the current surf conditions and swim at their own risk.